 (2) For each other group member, the group self insurer may annually determine the group member's suitability for membership in the group self insurer by review of a tax return, credit report, or other appropriate documentation as specified in the bylaws of the group self insurer.

-(d) The Group Administrator shall submit to the Manager on request any financial documentation received pursuant to subsection (c), and shall advise the Manager of any group member not submitting its financial documentation to the group self insurer.
+(d) The Group Administrator shall submit to the Chief on request any financial documentation received pursuant to subsection (c), and shall advise the Chief of any group member not submitting its financial documentation to the group self insurer.

 (e) Each group self insurer shall demonstrate sufficient income from annual member contributions and/or assessments to fund:

-(1) Tthe group self insurer's actuarially projected claim liabilities for each program year at the 80% actuarial confidence level, or at a lesser actuarial confidence level if authorized by the Manager pursuant to Section 15477(a)(2);
+(1) One and one half (1.5) times Tthe group self insurer's most recent three-year average paid indemnity and medical claims expenses as reported on their current year filed Self Insurer’s Annual Report

-(2) The expected administrative expenses needed to meet the group self insurer's day to day obligations; and
+(2) The expected administrative and operating expenses needed to meet the group self insurer's day to day financial obligations during the current calendar year;

-(3) The continued posting of the required security deposit.;
+(3) The continued posting of the required security deposit.; and

+(4) Any additional amount determined by the Chief, upon a showing of good cause, to ensure adequate funding of the group self insurer.

-(f) The Group Administrator shall immediately advise the Manager in writing if the group self insurer's core members do not meet in aggregate the financial requirements set forth in Section 15472(a) of these regulations.
+(f) The Group Administrator shall immediately advise the Chief in writing if the group self insurer's core members do not meet in aggregate the financial requirements set forth in Section 15472(a) of these regulations.

 (g) A group self insurer's solvency is presumed impaired if any of the following occurs: